-SonicStage/OpenMG
+SonicStage

-SonicStage uses the OpenMG copyright protection technology designed to manage the digital music content downloaded to the PC from CDs, the Internet and/or other sources.
+SonicStage uses copyright protection technology designed to manage the digital music content downloaded to the PC from CDs, the Internet and/or other sources.

-The software records music content in encrypted form onto the hard disk.
+Software installed on the PC records music content in encrypted form onto the hard disk.
 As well as allowing you to enjoy music on the PC, this technology protects against unauthorized distribution on the Internet.
-Since it is compatible with MagicGate, you can use SonicStage to transfer music that you have downloaded onto your PC to your MG Memory StickTM, and playback on other Magic Gate-equipped devices and media.
+Since it is compatible with MagicGate, you can use SonicStage to transfer music that you have downloaded onto your PC to your white MG Memory StickTM, and playback on other MagicGate-equipped devices and media.